 Capital expenditures: Amount used during a particular period to acquire or improve long-term assets such as property, plant or equipment.

 Capital flight: The transfer of capital abroad in response to fears of political risk.

 Capital gain: When a stock is sold for a profit, it's the difference between the net sales price of securities and their net cost, or original basis.
 If a stock is sold below cost, the difference is a capital loss.

 Capital gains: A term used in the Income Tax Act to describe a type of income resulting from the sale or disposition of capital property that has increased in value since purchased.
-Typically capital gains arise from the sale of stocks, real estate, business assets, farm property and certain types of bonds.
+Typically capital gains arising from the sale of stocks, real estate, business assets, farm property and certain types of bonds.
 Capital gains do not have to be brought into income until the property is sold, and at that time only 50% of the gain is included in income.

 Capital gain or loss: The profit or loss that results from the sale of an asset, such as a security or real estate.